Ukraine rebels speak of heavy losses in battle against government troops

 Poroshenko's website later said he outlined the plan to Russian President Vladimir Putin by phone on Thursday, highlighting the need for hostages to be freed and "an effective regime of control" established on the joint border.

-It said Poroshenko emphasized he hoped for Putin's support for the plan and for any ceasefire that would be declared.
+It said Poroshenko emphasised he hoped for Putin's support for the plan and for any ceasefire that would be declared.

 REBELS "REFUSED TO DISARM"